dressel/ErgodicControl.jl/docs/basic_types.rst

 ::

     d = Domain([1,2], [100,200])

+    # returns array with 100 rows and 200 columns
     phi = gaussian(d, [0.5,0.5], 0.03*eye(2))

+    # plot
+    plot(d, phi)

-To read more about the plotting function, check out the `Visuals` section of this readme.
+To learn more about plotting, check out the `Visuals` section of this readme.